eegg/school-policies-and-procedures/src/first-aid.rst

   on the understanding that parents have been informed and are on their way to the hospital.

-Accident book
-^^^^^^^^^^^^^

-* is kept safely and accessibly;
-* is accessible to all staff and volunteers, who know how to complete it; and
-* is reviewed at least half termly to identify any potential or actual hazards.
+An accident happens
+^^^^^^^^^^^^^^^^^^^

+When an accident happens:

-Ofsted is notified of any injury requiring treatment by a general practitioner or hospital doctor, or the death of a child or adult.
+* If an injury requires treatment by a general practitioner or hospital doctor, Ofsted is notified.

-When there is any injury requiring general practitioner or hospital treatment to a child, parent, volunteer or visitor or where there is a death of a child or adult on the premises, we make a report to the Health and Safety Executive using the format for the Reporting of Injuries, Diseases and Dangerous Occurrences.
+* When there is any injury requiring general practitioner or hospital treatment to a child, parent, volunteer or visitor or where there is a death of a child or adult on the premises, we make a report to the Health and Safety Executive using the RIDDOR format.

 External documents